 Since the balance sheet date, certain economic uncertainties have arisen including the volatility of the stock market.
-This event has resulted in a risk of decline of market value of investments with particular regard to the Police Pension Plan.
+This event has resulted in a risk of decline of market value of investments with particular regard to the Police Pension Plan and PMRS valuation of the Non Uniform Plan.
 The ultimate financial impact of the economic and market conditions is unknown at this time.